abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

-# Microservice Startup Template Microservices
+# Microservice Startup Template: Microservices

 There are four microservices are included in the microservice startup template;